volveezz/express-converter/README.md

 ### Production Build

 1. **TypeScript Compilation:**
-   Ensure that `tsc` (TypeScript compiler) is available.
+   Ensure that `tsc` (`npx tsc`) (the TypeScript compiler) is available.

    ```bash
    yarn add -D typescript
    ```

 2. **Build and Start:**
-   Note: During the build process, TypeScript may throw a lot of errors related to missing `@types` dependencies.
+   Note: During the build process, TypeScript may throw errors related to missing `@types` dependencies.
 These errors are expected and can be ignored in the production build.

    ```bash
    yarn install --production && yarn run build:prod